wagtail/wagtail-autocomplete/docs/getting_started.rst

 Add ``'wagtailautocomplete'`` to your project's ``INSTALLED_APPS``.

-Add Wagtail Autocomplete's url patterns to your project's url config, usually in ``urls.py``.
+Add Wagtail Autocomplete's URL patterns to your project's URL config, usually in ``urls.py``.
 This should come before your ``wagtail_urls`` and if you are using the suggested pattern ``r'^admin/autocomplete/'`` it must also come before your admin urls:

 .. code-block:: python